griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 ---

-Replace this nested filter that maps an input collection of salaries to an output collection their unique names.
+Replace this nested filter that maps an input collection of salaries to an output collection of their unique names.

 #### Before